saikotek/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 }
 ```

-`123456789` is the OS installation task ID.
-You can follow the OS installation task status with the following API call:
+`123456789` is the OS reinstallation task ID.
+You can follow the OS reinstallation task status with the following API call:

 > [!api]
 >
 > @api {v1} /dedicated/server GET  /dedicated/server/{serviceName}/task/{taskId}
 >

-You can also monitor the progress of the installation process with the following API call which displays a detailed list of steps:
+You can also monitor the progress of the reinstallation process with the following API call which displays a detailed list of steps:

 > [!api]
 >